ZenenTreadwell/ONA/README.md

     - [ ] About (~50% done) - 48©
     - [ ] Contact

-- [ ] Members Only Section
+- [x] Members Only Section - 18©
+    - [x] Update Registration Endpoint - 12©
+    - [x] Other Pages - 6©
+    - [x] Linked Documents - 3©

-- [ ] Supplied Updates
+- [ ] Find A Club
 - [ ] Medal Gallery

 ---

 Completed and ongoing tasks are marked with a number of [Credensos](https://credenso.cafe/credenso.html) spent working on the job.
-Current total: 144©
+Current total: 165©